Maria Anna of Savoy, Empress of Austria

 Victor Emmanuel I of Sardinia and his family; Credit – Wikipedia

 In February 1831, Maria Anna married Emperor Ferdinand I of Austria.
 The marriage was childless and probably never consummated, but the couple remained devoted to each other.
-Emperor Ferdinand suffered from a number of ailments including epilepsy and hydrocephalus.
+Emperor Ferdinand suffered from several ailments including epilepsy and hydrocephalus.
 He was considered incapable of ruling although he kept a coherent diary.
 His father’s will stipulated that Ferdinand’s uncle Archduke Ludwig be consulted on government matters and during Ferdinand’s reign a council called the Secret State Conference controlled the government.
 Ferdinand is famous for telling his cook, “I am the Emperor and I want dumplings” when the cook told him that the apricots needed for the traditional apricot dumplings (German: Marillenknödel) were not in season.

 Emperor Ferdinand I of Austria; Credit – Wikipedia

-Ferdinand abdicated the throne in favor of his nephew Franz Joseph during the Revolutions of 1848 and lived out the rest of his life at Hradčany Palace in Prague, Kingdom of Bohemia, now in the Czech Republic.
+Ferdinand abdicated the throne in favor of his nephew Franz Joseph during the Revolutions of 1848 and lived the rest of his life at Hradčany Palace in Prague, Kingdom of Bohemia, now in the Czech Republic.
 He died on June 29, 1875, at the age of 82, and was buried in the Ferdinandsgruft (Ferdinand’s Vault) in the Imperial Crypt in Vienna, Austria.
 Maria Anna survived her husband by nine years and died at the age of 80 on May 4, 1884, in Prague, now in the Czech Republic, which was then part of the Kingdom of Bohemia.
 Empress Maria Anna was buried next to her husband in the Imperial Crypt.

 Tomb of Maria Anna of Savoy; Photo Credit – www.findagrave.com